AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-make-a-webpage-for-35-dollars.md

 There are a ton of domains, just search the list of posible domains and pick the one you think fits better for your purpose.

-Register your domain.
+**Register your domain**.
 So you have picked one (maybe more), this is where half of the money goes to, you will need to register an account on godaddy and give godaddy your full name, address, phone number, etc. This info will be public if people request the WhoIs for your domain name.
 Godaddy offers to hide your information for about $2.
 If your privacy concerns you, go ahead an pay for it, otherwhise just take note that your info will be exposed on internet.

 # Hosting
 Github pages it's my choice of hosting for static web pages.
 It is complex to upload your web page to it, but if you follow my steps you can totally do it.